 I misunderstood the pricing because instead of paying the $35-$54 dollar range, I paid $745.
 Here’s how the price broke down.

 - $189 for the doorknob

-- $239 for the 2 locks that had to be replaced.
+- $239 for the two locks that needed replacement

 - $63 in tax.

-In hindsight, I was ripped off.
-I wasn’t assertive and I should have said something.
+In hindsight, the locksmith ripped me off.
+I wasn’t assertive, and I should have said something.
 I knew something was up when they told me $745 because five years ago in 2009, my mom and I were locked out and she called a locksmith.
 The price she paid was around $100, and the locksmith didn’t even break the lock.
 The thing is I’m not sure if that situation is different because I went through the door that connected the garage and backyard.
-The lockout in 2009, my mom and I went through the door that was connected to the garage and the living room.
+The lockout of 2009, my mom and I went through the garage door.
 Also, I believe the deadbolt at that time wasn’t locked; it was only the bottom doorknob

 Photo Courtesy: Chris and Karen Highland